mcnabbian/100-days-of-code/log.md

 **Today's Progress:** Started tackling the load function.

 **Thoughts:** well watching the walkthrough helped a lot so now I can finally try some different stuff out and see what happens

+---
+### Day 74: May 19, 2020

+**Today's Progress:** Still working on speller.

+**Thoughts:** I'm struggling to understand how to create a hashtable and add new nodes to it

+---
+### Day 75: May 20, 2020

+**Today's Progress:** Solved a couple more functions in speller.

+**Thoughts:** I tried creating my own hash function to start so that I could learn and understand it fully but it was a huge struggle.

+---
+### Day 76: May 21, 2020

+**Today's Progress:** great progress, but given words of a length of ~45, it breaks my hash function.
+It ends up returning a negative int somehow, even though that is one of the checks in the hash function.
+Tomorrow will be some debugging :(.
+Other than that, this problem isn't too difficult from here on out.
+I should go back and make it more efficient and mess with the hashing function to see what happens.